Best Hiking Clothes for Women (Hiking Outfit Ideas)

 My hiking jacket is the trusty lifeline that’s saved me from several wet days.
 We’ve been fortunate enough to test out a lot of jackets over the years.
 My absolute favorite is the Arc’teryx Beta LT, as it’s bomb-proof.

 It features 3L GORE-TEX® that is light and keeps me dry and comfortable no matter the weather.
 My second favorite jacket is the Helly Hansen Odin 3L because it is gorgeous blue and has excellent performance.
+One last suggestion is the affordable Patagonia Torrentshell!

-Shop For The Arc’teryx Beta Jacket
+Women’s Arc’teryx Beta Jacket

 Down jackets are easy to compress and super light but supply plenty of warmth.
 It’s no surprise that they’re staples for hikers.
 It depends on the hike, but it’s a frequent piece of clothing in my backpack.